demergent-labs/kybra/README.md

 Query methods expose public callable functions that are read-only.
 All state changes will be discarded after the function call completes.

 Query calls do not go through consensus and thus return very quickly relative to update calls.
-This also means they are less secure than update calls unless [certified data](https://smartcontracts.org/docs/base-libraries/certifieddata) is used in conjunction with the query call.
+This also means they are less secure than update calls unless [certified variables](https://internetcomputer.org/how-it-works/response-certification/) are used in conjunction with the query call.

 To create a query method, simply add the `query` decorator to your function.